alexander-ignatow/simple-react-express-app/README.md

 This small quote generator is a teaching project for running the same React and Express application locally, in individual Docker containers, and with Docker Compose.
 The client calls the server's authenticated `GET /quote` endpoint; `GET /health` is available for health checks.

+For a line-by-line explanation of the Dockerfiles and Compose configuration, read the [Docker learning guide](DOCKER_LEARNING_GUIDE.md).

 ## Prerequisites

 - Node.js 24+ and npm for local runs